netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/appfwprofile_module.rst

       CLI users: To enable one or more actions, type "set appfw profile -XMLAttachmentAction" followed by the actions to be enabled.
-To turn off all actions, type "set appfw profile -XMLAttachmentAction none".
+To turn off all actions, type "set appfw profile -XMLAttachmentAction \ :literal:`none`\ ".

       .. rst-class:: ansible-option-line